Arjunbadola/arjunbadola.github.io/_posts/2022-05-22-Supply Side Dominance.md

 Before the pandemic the banks were not very much interested in providing gold loans to their customers as it is an operational heavy business.

-You need physical lockers to keep the gold with extra security and insurance on the same plus relatively they are not high ticket loans hence requires more churning rather than one time giving out loans.
+You need physical lockers to keep the gold with extra security and insurance on the same.
+Plus, relatively, they are not high ticket loans hence requires more churning rather than one time giving out loans.

 It's always more lucrative for a bank to earn 4-5% on a home loan which is a high ticket loan rather than on a small gold loan.
 But then why has there been a sudden surge in competition in the gold industry by banks?
 The reason being gold loans are one of the safest loans out there.
 It is highly liquid, the value of gold is independent of its owner, and it is in the possession of the lender.

-As the pandemic made a lot of things uncertain gold loans are the safest option for the banks to look at.
+As the pandemic made a lot of things uncertain, gold loans were the safest option for the banks to look at.
 Therefore, the supply for providing gold loan in the industry increased substantial and the NBFCs which were lending at 24-25 % yields faced huge pain.

 # In Life